keu/docs/software_versioned_docs/version-0.28/upgrade-astro-cli.md

 astro workspace user add --email email-to-add@astronomer.io --role WORKSPACE_VIEWER
 ```

-### `astro deploy` Now Accepts a Deployment ID Instead of a Release Name
+### `astro deploy` Now accepts a Deployment ID instead of a release name

-To deploy code to a specific Deployment without manually slecting a Deployment from a list, you must now specify that Deployment's ID instead of its release name when running `astro deploy`.
+To deploy code to a specific Deployment without manually selecting a Deployment from a list, you must now specify that Deployment's ID instead of its release name when running `astro deploy`.

 ```sh
 # Before upgrade